ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 ---
-description: Allows to track items using it ID.
+description: Allows to track items based on an ID.
 It covers many content types with the same ID configured for tracking.
 ---

 # Tracking API